wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.5.2 - Released on 7 July 2023 =

+* Fix: On deactivation of subscription ORG, PRO also will be deactivated on its own.
+* Fix: Enhancement for onboarding activation or deactivation from the Subscription ORG plugin.
+* Fix: Modification for order notes or login terms of renewal failed orders (Mainly for Stripe and PayPal)
+* New : Latest WP ( 6.2.2) and WC ( 7.8.2)
+* New: Compatibility with [**Points and Rewards for WooCommerce Free**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-subs-par-pro&utm_medium=subs-org-page&utm_campaign=par-pro)

-= 1.5.0 - Released on 08 May 2023 =
+= 1.5.1 - Released on 12 June 2023 =

-* New: WP(6.2) and WC(7.6.1) latest update
+* New: WP (6.2.2) and WC (7.7.2) latest update
-* BUG Fix:Enchantment of renewal information on checkout page based on taxes.
-* BUG Fix: Stripe renewal issue to use payment intent api.
+* New: Added the notice i.e. WPS PayPal Payment will work for the US only
+* New: Given the setting to enable the PayPal standard

 = 1.4.9 - Released on 13 April 2023 =

 * New: WP(6.2) and WC(7.5.1) latest update
-* New : Stripe Sepa Direct Debit Card payment method added or enabled for subscription.
+* New: Stripe Sepa Direct Debit Card payment method added or enabled for the subscription.
-* BUG Fix: Taxes different or extra class with work for subscription and its renewal order
+* Bug fix: Taxes different or extra class with work for subscription and its renewal order

 = 1.4.8 - Released on 17 February 2023 =